nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

     /home/nepihost/nepi_setup/scripts/docker_env_setup.sh

+**NOTE:** If you get a popup window 'System program problem detected', just hit 'Cancle'

 Scroll up through the process messages looking for any errors and correct.
 Rerun again if needed.

 **POWER CYCLE YOUR SYSTEM WHEN COMPLETE**